peteroupc/peteroupc.github.io/randomfunc.md

 The [**_normal distribution_**](https://en.wikipedia.org/wiki/Normal_distribution) (also called the Gaussian distribution) can be implemented using the pseudocode below, which uses the polar method <sup>[**(23)**](#Note23)</sup> to generate two normally-distributed random numbers:
 - `mu` (&mu;) is the mean (average), or where the peak of the distribution's "bell curve" is.
 - `sigma` (&sigma;), the standard deviation, affects how wide the "bell curve" appears.
 The probability that a normally-distributed random number will be within one standard deviation from the mean is about 68.3%; within two standard deviations (2 times `sigma`), about 95.4%; and within three standard deviations, about 99.7%.
+(Some publications give &sigma;<sup>2</sup>, or variance, rather than standard deviation, as the second parameter.
+In this case, the standard deviation is the variance's square root.)

 &nbsp;